This post may contain affiliate links. Thank you for your support.

 I’m normally pretty casual about my ingredient swaps and I don’t mind trying something new or slightly different, but I don’t mess with these ingredients.
 I use the same chocolate chips, the same plant-based butter substitute, the same everything.
 I might get a little adventurous one day, but for now I just don’t want to mess with perfection.
+The one thing I do swap out is the flour.
+I’ll often use a 1:1 gluten-free flour substitute (this is the one I use) with equally perfect results.

 You’ll need:

-- White sugar
+- Granulated white sugar

 - Brown sugar

-- Butter or plant-based butter substitute
+- Melted butter or plant-based butter substitute

-- Vanilla
+- Vanilla extract

-- Eggs or plant-based egg substitute
+- Eggs or a plant-based egg substitute

 - Salt